Why is this medication prescribed?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before using naloxone injection,

 - tell your doctor and pharmacist if you are allergic to naloxone injection, any other medications, or any of the ingredients in naloxone injection.
 Ask your pharmacist or check the manufacturer's patient information for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Many medications that affect your heart or blood pressure may increase the risk that you will develop serious side effects of naloxone injection.
 Be sure to tell your doctor about all the medications you are taking.